MCP runtime authorization

 Supported MCP clients

-Veto's MCP gateway works with any MCP-compliant client.
-Configure the gateway as your MCP server endpoint and all tool calls are automatically authorized.
+Veto's MCP gateway works with MCP-compatible clients.
+Configure the gateway as your MCP server endpoint and governed tool calls are evaluated before forwarding.

 Build vs buy